xSimas/youtube-playlist-shuffle/README.md

 ## Features

 1. Use `Enable Custom Shuffle` option to toggle the extension on/off.
 When it's turned on, the custom shuffle will work on all playlists.

+2. If you have both enabled; the extension, and YouTube's default suffle, the extension will not be interrupted and should work as usual.

-2. The extension was built for Desktop users.
+3. The extension was built for Desktop users.
 A new random video will be played when:
     - The video finishes by itself.
     - In the video player, the user clicks "Next" or "Previous" buttons.
     - The user seeks the video until it's end.
     - The video unexpectedly changes to some other from the current playlist.

-3. If the user changes the video manually, it won't be randomized.
+4. If the user changes the video manually, it won't be randomized.

 ## Credits